Casitas del Sur case: Ilse Michell

 The case became more publicized in late 2008 when ten-year-old Ilse Michel Curiel Martínez was not found in the Casitas del Sur shelter.
 In 2005 Martinez was taken to a temporary shelter of the Mexico City Attorney General's Office (PGJDF) due to an alleged case of domestic violence.

 She was sent to the Casitas del Sur shelter while the case was settled in the court.
 When the charges were dropped, the judge requested the release of the minor to her grandmother but shelter staff rejected the request.
 On 31 October 2008, government officials went to the property to request the release of the minor, but their entry was denied.
 After obtaining a search warrant, police entered the facility to look for the minor but were unable to find her.

 Police suspect the minor had been transferred to the state of Morelos.
 Local PAN congressman Agustín Castilla Marroquín filed a criminal complaint against the director of the temporary shelter, Lorena González, that transferred Ilse Michell to Casitas del Sur and demanded that she be relieved of her duties for her possible involvement in the case.
-González denied having transferred the child to Casitas del Sur saying it was the responsibility of the district attorney's office.
+González denied having transferred the child to Casitas del Sur, saying it was the responsibility of the district attorney's office.

-When a second girl was reported missing on 27 January 2009, local PAN congressman Agustín Castilla charged public officials with negligence and complicity saying personnel from the District Attorney's office warned the shelter of the searches so that the minors could be removed from the facilities.
+When a second girl was reported missing on 27 January 2009, Castilla Marroquín charged public officials with negligence and complicity, saying personnel from the District Attorney's office warned the shelter of the searches so that the minors could be removed from the facilities.